BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

  * Reorganized the section which disables world weapon/shield drops so that disabling weapons/shields in chests is easily toggleable via a single category.
+ * Added bosses from Digistruct Peak:
- * Added Bone Head 3.0 to equip Bone Shredder / Shredifier properly.
+     * Bone Head 3.0 equips Bone Shredder / Shredifier
+     * Digi Doc Mercy has a 50% chance to equip the Infinity
+     * Digi Assassins all equip as they do in Southpaw Steam and Power
  * Fixes some errant commas in various statements (didn't affect the mod itself but was causing some syntax warnings in BLCMM)
  * Cosmetic changes in Enemy Geart Quality comments: